StrangeBeeCorp/docs/docs/thehive/administration/first-start.md

     2. setup the license by connecting to the started node
     3. start others TheHive nodes

+---

 ## Change `Admin` password

+It is crucial to change the default admin password immediately after your initial login to ensure the security of your TheHive instance.
+The default credentials are publicly known and leaving them unchanged poses a significant security risk.
+Unauthorized users can easily gain access to your system, potentially compromising sensitive data and operations.

-### 1. Go to users settings
+### 1. Go to User Settings

 ![](./images/first-start-change-user-settings.png)

-### 2. change your password
+### 2. Change Your Password

 ![](./images/first-start-change-password.png)

-### 3. Confirm for the changes to take effect.
+### 3. Confirm Changes

+Ensure you confirm the changes for them to take effect.

+---

 ## Configuration

-The Administrators space is where all the platform is configured.
+The Administrator's space is where all platform configurations are managed.

-* Integrate TheHive with a [SMTP server](./smtp.md), authentication directory servers, Cortex and MISP servers: Go to the **Platform Management page**
+* Integrate TheHive with [SMTP servers](./smtp.md), authentication directory servers, Cortex, and MISP servers: Go to the **Platform Management page**

     ![](./images/first-start-platform-management.png)